 UT Tyler Department of Mathematics

 Students may choose to do directed research and a thesis as six of these credit hours.
-In addition to completing the required coursework with a grade of "B" or better in all courses, all M.S. candidates must pass a written comprehensive examination to be awarded the M.S. degree.
+In addition to completing the required coursework with a grade of "B" or better in all courses, all MS candidates must pass a written comprehensive examination to be awarded the MS degree.
 Students doing a thesis must given an oral presentation of the thesis.